Seed Idea of a game is a crucial element for a video game. It’s something I am looking for every time I meet new developers. Here is why!

 I also recently started to work with the Synnaxium studio and their Seed Idea is very solid.
 Although it’s still a secret at this stage.
 They’re developing Radian Blade all around this core idea.
 It also gives me the opportunity to design different scenarios for their PR management.

 Communication is really important to promote your game but also to test your Seed Idea.
 Lack of community management is a serious risk to miss opportunities.
-Interact with other developers, independent game enthusiasts, marketers and create a community you can rely on.
+Interact with other developers, independent game enthusiasts, and marketers and create a community you can rely on.

 Unfortunately, sometimes your Seed Idea (or a part of your game for that matter) doesn’t match the tastes of the players and the sooner you become aware of this, the better it will be to adapt your game.